nnichols/nnichols.github.io/_posts/dnd/krug/2019-01-04-friends-with-benefits.markdown

 Meanwhile, Tlareg finds a small, gaudy tent serving as the home of a fortune teller.
 The decorations are designed as a draw, and the entire thing reeks of a scam; however, Tlareg discerns the old, dark skinned human woman is genuine.
-He asks to see his past and his future, and, while examining his palms, she draws two tarot cards:
+He asks to see his past and his future, and, while examining his palms, she draws three tarot cards:

 1. **The Nine of Wands** - While standoffish and paranoid, it is Tlareg's resilience and determination that have driven him so far.
 He is focused, driven, and determined.
 The difficulties of his past have built up to his future.
+2. **The Two of Pentacles** - Tlareg is at a crossroads in his life.
+While he is capable of achieving anything, he cannot do everything.
+He is at a juncture in which he must decide his priorities.
-2. **The Ten of Wands** - The person Tlareg is looking for _can_ be found; however, it will require sacrifice.
+3. **The Ten of Wands** - The person Tlareg is looking for _can_ be found; however, it will require sacrifice.
 Tlareg is capable of great things, but he will have to carry the weight and bear the price of his journey.
 In his future, he will have to decide between his destiny and accomplishments.

 Tlareg reflects on the words, and asks if the woman knows of the painting.
 Seeing his all-access pass and no other customers, she offers a second telling.